JossDev-Morales/number-converter.io/README.md

 ## Usage

-To use the class `you must initialize it using the constructor and the reserved word "new"
+To use the class you must initialize it using the constructor and the reserved word `new`

 ```js
     const largeNumber = new converter('0b011101011101010111010110101','2')